Computational Frameworks for Patterned Two-Dimensional Magnetism: Representative Patterned Systems: Computational Insights

 \subsection{Patterned van der Waals Magnets}

 The discovery of intrinsic two-dimensional magnets such as CrI$_3$, Cr$_2$Ge$_2$Te$_6$, and Fe$_3$GeTe$_2$ has extended patterned magnetism to the atomic limit \cite{Huang2017Nature,Gong2017Nature}.
 Nanostructuring of these materials through lithography, strain engineering, or electrostatic gating modifies exchange anisotropy and stabilizes novel spin textures.
-Atomistic spin simulations predict thickness- and geometry-dependent Curie temperatures consistent with experimental magneto-optical Kerr measurements \cite{Soriano2020NanoLett}.
+Atomistic spin simulations predict thickness- and geometry-modulated Curie temperatures consistent with experimental magneto-optical Kerr measurements \cite{Soriano2020NanoLett}.
 In patterned Fe$_3$GeTe$_2$ nanoflakes, confinement enhances perpendicular anisotropy and shifts vortex--skyrmion phase boundaries under applied fields \cite{Zhang2025MatToday}.
+Earlier work established that machine learning can identify magnetic ordering in 2D materials and provide chemically interpretable descriptors for magnetic screening \cite{Acosta2022ACSAMI}.
 Combined DFT and spin-dynamics studies reveal that edge termination and symmetry breaking strongly influence DMI and magnetocrystalline anisotropy, reshaping thermodynamic stability regions~\cite{Jaeschke2021PRB}.
+Recent experiments on twisted two-dimensional antiferromagnets further underscore the richness of geometry-controlled magnetic states in atomically thin systems \cite{Wong2026NatNano}.
 Patterned van der Waals magnets, therefore, represent a regime in which reduced dimensionality, electronic structure, and geometric confinement are intrinsically coupled.
 Across these representative systems, computational modeling establishes a consistent picture: geometry, connectivity, and interfacial coupling enter the magnetic Hamiltonian on equal footing with intrinsic exchange interactions.
-Phase-diagram construction thus emerges as a unifying framework linking nanoscale structure to stabilized magnetic states and functional switching behavior.
+Phase-diagram construction thus emerges as a unifying framework linking nanoscale structure to stabilized magnetic states and functional switching behavior.\\

+Domain patterns, skyrmions, and other nontrivial textures predicted by micromagnetic and atomistic models can be visualized using Lorentz TEM, MOKE microscopy, magnetic force microscopy, and spin-polarized scanning probe techniques \cite{Nguyen2022:PRApplied,Wortmann2001:PRL}.